-Active Rules: When a firewall is enabled, this lists the individual rules that are being enforced by a current active policy.
-You can edit existing rules and add or delete new rules here.
+Active Rules: When a firewall is enabled, this read-only page lists the individual rules that are being enforced by a current active policy.
+See the Create/Edit Policy section for descriptions of the fields (Priority, Destination, Source, Protocol, Action, and Log).

-Create/Edit Policy: Create a new policy or edit an existing one.
+Create/Edit Policy: Create a new policy; delete or edit an existing policy: